30 Sep 2023

 In the United States, the only place to see humpback whales gather to mate, calve, and nurse their young is in Hawaii.
 Kauai has become a destination for nature and animal lovers alike because of the likelihood of getting to see humpback whales in their natural habitat as they raise their young.
-With an annual migration of around 6,000 miles, humpback whales have one of the longest migrations of any mammal as they travel to warmer waters in the winter.
 The whales gather around the Hawaiian Islands during the colder months so now is the time to start planning your trip to see them.

 When you visit, you can see the whales almost daily even from the beach but if you're truly passionate, you'll want to plan your visit and activities all around nature's gentle giants.
 With the winter in full swing, here is everything you need to know as you start finalizing plans for your whale watching vacation in Kauai.

 Kaua'i whale watching tours are best during the winter and into early spring when you'll have the greatest chance to catch a glimpse of the majestic creatures.
 Kohola (pronounced Ko-Ho-La), Hawaiian for Humpback Whales, migrate to the warm waters of Hawai’i to breed, give birth, and nurse their keiki (pronounced Kay-Key) sometimes as early as October.
 It is estimated that about 10,000 humpback whales make the journey to the tropical waters of the aloha state each year.
 Whale Watching Season in Hawai’i typically runs from December to May every year, however, the best time to see these gentle giants in action is January through March.